-While flexibility is a hallmark of unit management, the Division of Prisons has established the following minimum requirements as essential to the operation of any facility under the unit management concept.
+While flexibility is a hallmark of unit management, Prisons has established the following minimum requirements as essential to the operation of any facility under the unit management concept.

 - (a) Written Guidelines Clear written guidelines will be available.
-Three documents are needed: - (1) A division policy statement concerning unit management, issued by the Director of Prisons. - (2) An institution procedure manual, issued and signed by the administrator, which specifies how the division level policy that pertains to unit management will be implemented at the institution. - Each unit must have a written plan which describes that unit's operation within parameters established by both division policy and facility SOP's.
-This plan must be approved by the Assistant Superintendent and Administrator. - (b) Unit Managers as Department Heads As outlined in this section, the Unit Manager is delegated the responsibility for the security, sanitation, order, and development of program alternatives for their unit.
-In this regard the position functions within a particular unit much as an administrator does in the institution at large.
+Three documents are needed: - (1) A division policy statement concerning unit management, issued by the Commissioner of Prisons. - (2) An institution procedure manual, issued and signed by the Warden, which specifies how the division level policy that pertains to unit management will be implemented at the institution. - (3) Each unit must have a written plan which describes that unit's operation within parameters established by both division policy and facility SOP's.
+This plan must be approved by the Associate Warden for Custody and Operations and the Warden.

+(b) Unit Managers as Department Heads - As outlined in this section, the Unit Manager is delegated the responsibility for the security, sanitation, order, and development of program alternatives for their unit.
+In this regard the position functions within a particular unit much as a Warden does in the institution at large.
 In keeping with the concept of decentralization, limited authority is delegated to the Unit Manager to make decisions relative to the operation of the specific unit.
 The position serves as the primary liaison with other units as well as other sections/departments within the institution and must be considered to have equal standing with other mid-level management persons within the organizational structure with regards to such interactions.
 Unit Managers should be included in the rotation of persons designated to serve as the institution stand-by duty officer.